What is first click testing?

 Keeping an eye on the analytics will help in implementing the first click testing at the right time.
 If the analytics tool shows high bounce rates, low conversion rates, or more page time, it could suggest navigation problems, which could be fixed through first-click testing.

-Following are the steps that could be followed to create a first-click test.
+Following are the steps that could be followed to create a click test.

 Present a task